 Drought spot of apple occurs during late fruit cell division and rapid cell enlargement in fruit.
 This condition causes bitter-pit like spots and tissue deformation near the calyx end of fruit.
 For more information on drought spot see: Drought Spot of Apple, G. Whitney, Chelan-Douglas County Extension article.

 WSU has collaborated with UC Davis on a research project “Precision canopy and water management of specialty crops through sensor-based decision making.”
-You can see the project description here or view the project website.
+See the project description or view the project website.

 Additional Resources on Drought and Water Stress:

 - Drought Advisory-Tree Fruits, E. L. Proebsting and A. B. Peterson, WSU Extension, EM4820, 2005.